drodil/backstage-plugin-qeta/README.md

 - Support to write articles
 - Support to vote questions, articles and answers
 - Support to create collections containing questions and articles
-- Support to favorie questions and articles
+- Support to favorite questions and articles
 - Support to subscribe to entities and tags
+- Question template support for predefined questions
 - Views for users, entities and tags with their stats
 - Global and user statistics
 - Backend that saves questions and answers to desired database